Mega Million

 A player wins a prize according to the following chart:

-Players must choose their Payment options in case of win in Georgia, New Jersey, and Texas in advance, whether they wish to collect a jackpot in cash or annuity.
+Players must choose their Payment options in advance if they win in Georgia, New Jersey, and Texas, whether they wish to collect a jackpot in cash or annuity.
 Georgia and New Jersey winners can change an annuity ticket to cash should they be eligible for a jackpot share; however, the choice is binding in Texas.

-If a jackpot prize is not claimed within the respective jurisdiction’s time limit, each of the 44 Mega Millions members get back the money they contributed to that jackpot.
-Each of the 44 lotteries have rules in regards to unclaimed prizes; most Mega Millions members set aside unclaimed winnings for educational purposes.
+If a jackpot prize is not claimed within the respective jurisdiction’s time limit, each of the 44 Mega Millions members gets back the money they contributed to that jackpot.
+Each of the 44 lotteries has rules regarding unclaimed prizes; most Mega Millions members set aside unclaimed winnings for educational purposes.

 Claiming prizes Mega Millions winners have either 180 days (California non-jackpot prizes only) or one year to claim prizes, including the jackpot (although some Mega Millions winners lose the right to collect a jackpot in cash if they wait more than 60 days after the drawing).